I beg to move,

 In conclusion, although we have one of the safest road networks around, we should not be complacent.
 The Government should be doing much more to make our roads even safer.
 I look forward to hearing the Minister’s comments on some of the important points raised in today’s debate.

-If the Minister would be kind enough to finish his remarks no later than 5.52, that will allow Mr Sheerman two minutes to sum up the debate.
+If the Minister is kind enough to finish his remarks no later than 5.52, that will allow Mr Sheerman two minutes to sum up the debate.

 I am very grateful for those remarks, Mr Hollobone.
 It is a pleasure to serve under your chairmanship.
 I am grateful to colleagues from all parts of the House for the thoughtful interventions they have made on this important topic and for how they have managed to compress a lot of thought and passion into a small number of minutes.
 That is impressive and good to see.